New speakers are added regularly. Please check back to see the latest updates to the agenda.

 Cliff is also an active participant in the web performance community, evangelizing the importance of correlating performance metrics with business intelligence to drive development efforts within e-commerce.

-Mehdi Daoudi is the founder and CEO of Catchpoint, the industry’s fastest-growing web performance monitoring solution.
-Before Catchpoint, Mehdi spent 10+ years at DoubleClick and Google, where he was responsible for quality of services, buying, building, deploying, and using various internal and external monitoring solutions to keep an eye on the ad-serving infrastructure delivering billions of transactions a day using thousands of servers, routers, and various other systems.
+Before Catchpoint, Mehdi spent 10+ years at DoubleClick and Google, where he was responsible for Quality of Services, buying, building, deploying and using various internal and external monitoring solutions to keep an eye on the DART infrastructure delivering billions of transactions a day using thousands of servers, routers, and various other web performance systems.

 Max Firtman is a mobile+web developer, trainer, speaker and writer.
 He wrote many books, including “Programming the Mobile Web” (available in second edition) and “jQuery Mobile: Up and Running” published by O’Reilly Media.

 He is a well-known professional in the mobile web community blogging about mobile web platforms on mobilexweb.com and keeping updated the compatibility tables at mobilehtml5.org.

 He is a frequent speaker at conferences, including QCon, Mobilism, OSCON, Velocity Conference, Fluent, Google Developer Day, JSConf, GOTO, AdobeCamp and many other events around the world.

 He has received different recognitions, including Adobe Community Professional, Microsoft IE User Agent, Nokia Developer Champion and BlackBerry Elite for this work in the mobile web community.

 He also teaches mobile HTML5 and performance trainings for top companies...
 Read More.